joeyates/imap-backup/README.md

 Backup, restore and migrate email accounts.

-The backups can then be restored, used to migrate to another service, inspected or exported.
+Backups can also be inspected and exported.

   * [Source Code]
   * [Code Documentation]